-Belgrade in 2 Days for Couples - Golden‑hour views from Kalemegdan and Kalemegdanska terasa
+Belgrade in 2 Days - Golden‑hour views from Kalemegdan and Kalemegdanska terasa

 A slow‑paced, intimate 48‑hour plan for couples in Belgrade in May (Spring).
 Combines mellow culture, riverfront viewpoints, cozy cafés, a couples' spa, and two special sunset moments—one inside historic Kalemegdan and one from Zemun's Gardos Tower.